-12 If it is considered unethical to set ones purse seine on someone else FAD (to be checked)
+$^{^{28}}$ If it is considered unethical to set ones purse seine on someone else FAD (to be checked)

-13 Although up to 55 different bony fish species can be taken from around floating objects, this category is usually dominated by very few species: oceanic triggerfish (Canthidermis sharks (Carcharhinus falciformis, Carcharhinidae) that represent up to 90% of shark catches in numbers (Gilman 2011) and oceanic white tip sharks (C. longimanus, Carcharhinidae) (Dagorn et al. in press).
+Although up to 55 different bony fish species can be taken from around floating objects, this category is usually dominated by very few species: oceanic triggerfish (Canthidermis

+Xiphiidae), sharks (Carcharhinidae), rays (Dasyatidae, Mylionatidae) and sea turtles (Cheloniidae) (Dagorn et al. in press).